Latest News, Updates, Tutorials and much more

 Google Consent Mode v2 Implementation Using a Google-Certified CMP

-The easiest way to apply your remarketing campaign while maintaining compliance with the GDPR and other privacy laws is to use a Google Certified Consent Management Platform (CMP) with Google Consent Mode v2.
+The easiest way to apply your remarketing campaign while maintaining compliance with the GDPR and other privacy laws is to use a Google-Certified Consent Management Platform (CMP), integrated with Google Consent Mode v2.
 Google works in partnership with Consent Management Platforms (CMP), which are integrated with Consent Mode and Google Tag Manager (GTM) and thus help manage cookie banners and respect user's consent preferences.

 CMPs handle the consent banners and consent management, keep records of user consent, and send the necessary parameters of the chosen Consent Mode to Google as required.